Neither the cause nor the mechanism of schizophrenia is known.

 Two or more characteristic symptoms (delusions, hallucinations, disorganized speech, disorganized behavior, negative symptoms) persist for at least 6 months.

 These symptoms cause significant deterioration in work, school, or social functioning.

 Information from family members, friends, or teachers is often important in establishing when the disorder began.

-Laboratory tests are often done to rule out a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more or an underlying medical, neurologic, or hormonal disorder, that can have features of psychosis.
+Laboratory tests are often done to rule out a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more or an underlying medical, neurologic, or hormonal disorder, that can have features of psychosis.
 Examples of such disorders include brain tumors, temporal lobe epilepsy, thyroid disorders, autoimmune disorders, Huntington disease, liver disorders, side effects of drugs, and vitamin deficiencies.
 Testing for substance use disorder is sometimes done.

 Imaging tests of the brain, such as computed tomography (CT) or magnetic resonance imaging (MRI), may be done to rule out a brain tumor.
 Although people with schizophrenia have brain abnormalities that may be seen on CT or MRI, the abnormalities are not specific enough to help in diagnosing schizophrenia.